 Accounting of Legal Services

-• focus on generating income.
+- focus on earning income.

-Accounting of legal services and litigation
+Accounting of legal services and judicial practice

 Legal services, accounting and taxation

 In order to fill out the tax documentation correctly, all expenses related to arbitration lawsuits should be taken into account with other production and sales expenses.
 But also these expenses, coupled with the payment of representation in court, can be carried out as non-operating payments.
 Only the company itself or the managers decide which category these expenses belong to.
 This right is described in more detail in Article 252 of the Tax Code.

 Accounting for legal services is also based on Articles 264 and 265 of the Tax Code.
 One of them fixes the expenses for the work of lawyers and legal advisers as production expenses.
 Moreover, the article does not define which services can be classified as legal aid, so a broad interpretation of this right is possible.
 Another article indicates that court costs and arbitration fees can be attributed to non-operating expenses of the company.
 In other words, the accounting department can issue them as expenses for the company’s work that are not directly related to production or sale.

 The list of court costs can be found in Article 106 of the APC.
 If we talk about the arbitration court, then usually belong to this category:

 - payment for the assistance of experts, translators and other specialists necessary to prove the company’s position in court;